Moving home and your benefits

 • you move to a new home

 Who you contact depends on the benefits you receive.
-You may need to contact more than 1 office.
+You may need to contact different offices:

 Benefits: report a change in your circumstances (GOV.UK)

-Contact the council tax department and find out if you are eligible for Council Tax reduction.
-If you are moving to a different local authority, contact your new local authority as well.
+Contact the council and find out if you are eligible for a Council Tax Reduction.
+If you are moving to a new local authority, you will need to contact them too.

 Help with Council Tax